Columbia Memorial Space Center

-The Columbia Memorial Space Center (CMSC) is a science museum in the Los Angeles area, at 12400 Columbia Way, City of Downey, California, US.
+The Columbia Memorial Space Center (CMSC) is a science museum in the Los Angeles area, in City of Downey, California, US.
 It is owned and operated by Downey, and open to the general public as a hands-on space museum and activity center.

 Mission

 The center's stated mission is to "ignite people's passion in science, technology, engineering, and space while honoring Downey's aerospace history."

 History

 The site of the museum is the former Boeing/Rockwell/North American plant where all of the Apollo Command/Service Modules were built and the Space Shuttle was conceived.
 In 1999, when the Downey Plant closed, the City of Downey began a redevelopment effort, including an educational component.
 In early 2007, a builder — Tower General Contractors — was selected, and ground was broken on April 12, 2007, on the 18,000 square foot project.

 First opened in 2008, CMSC is recognized as the National Memorial to the Space Shuttle Columbia and its crew that was lost on STS-107.

 On November 7, 2008, a propane tank exploded during the filming of an episode of the television series Bones, causing an electrical fire, without damage to the museum.